AaronSchulz/mediawiki-developer-tools/README.md

 with the one used by your IDE(s) for development.
 This is mostly useful when the server runs inside WSL (with native file system access) but the IDE runs as a Win32 app that needs to heavily watch, stat, and read thousands of files (requiring native file system access).
+* mmariadb: Run mariadb, with the first argument passed as the --defaults-group-suffix option

 These programs can be enabled by creating symlinks within the "~/bin" folder, e.g.: